camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   -f $REGION_RECREATED/camunda-values.yml
 ```

-2. Delete the sleeping pods in the new region, as those are blocking a successful rollout due to the failback mode.
+2. Delete the sleeping pods in the new region, as those are blocking a successful rollout due to the failback mode:

 ```bash
 kubectl --context $CLUSTER_RECREATED --namespace $CAMUNDA_NAMESPACE_RECREATED delete pods --selector=app\.kubernetes\.io/component=zeebe-broker